 **click to enlarge**

-This first example focuses on one of the most important and data-driven department of any company: finance.
-It gathers the most important financial KPIs a manager needs to have at his fingertips to make informed decision: Gross Profit Margin, Operational Expenses Ratio (OPEX), both Earning Before Interests (EBIT) and Net Profit margins, and the income statement.
+This first business report example focuses on one of the most important and data-driven department of any company: finance.
+It gathers the most important financial KPIs a manager needs to have at his fingertips to make an informed decision: Gross Profit Margin, Operational Expenses Ratio (OPEX), both Earning Before Interests (EBIT) and Net Profit margins, and the income statement.
 Next to these are the revenue evolution over a year compared to its target predefined, the annual evolution of operational expenses for various business departments as well as the evolution of the EBIT compared to its target.
+The different sets of visual representation of data can clearly point out specific trends or actions that need to be taken in order to stay on the financial track of a company.
+All your financial analysis can be integrated into a single visual.
+When the presentation becomes interactive, clicks will provide even deeper insights on your financial KPIs, findings and desired outcomes to make a company healthy in its financial operations.
+The importance of this dashboard lays within the fact that every finance manager can easily track and measure the whole financial overview of a specific company, while gaining insights into the most valuable KPIs and metrics.
+Empowering a steadfast and operation-sensitive plan is one of the most important goals a business can have, and finance is right in the middle of this process.

 Thanks to all this information displayed on a single dashboard, your report is greatly enhanced and backed with accurate information for you to make sound decisions.
 It becomes easier to implement a solid and operation-sensitive management plan.